edgelesssys/contrast/docs/docs/architecture/components/coordinator.md

 Starting from the signed latest manifest, the Coordinator retrieves all referenced content by hash and verifies that the content hashes match.
 The entire manifest history thus forms a Merkle tree, chaining back to the signed latest manifest.

-The `ConfigMap`s used to store manifests and policies are owned by the Contrast Coordinator `StatefulSet`.
+The `ConfigMap`s used to store manifests and initdata documents are owned by the Contrast Coordinator `StatefulSet`.
 When that resource is removed from the cluster, the history will be removed with it.
 If you need to clear the history without removing the Coordinator, you can do so with the following command: